Import model objects, and Bands object to define bands of interest

 fg.to_df(bands2)

-offset exponent alpha_cf alpha_pw alpha_bw beta_cf beta_pw beta_bw error r_squared
+offset exponent alpha_cf alpha_pw alpha_bw beta_cf beta_pw beta_bw error_mae gof_rsquared

 That covers the pandas export functionality available from the model objects.